moigagoo/cliar/README.md

 Cliar is yet another Python package to create commandline interfaces.
 It focuses on simplicity, extensibility, and testability:

--   Creating a CLI is as simple as creating subclassing `cliar.Cliar`.
+-   Creating a CLI is as simple as subclassing `cliar.Cliar`.
--   Extending a CLI is as simple as subclassing from the base CLI class.
+-   Extending a CLI is as simple as extending a class via inheritance.
--   Testing a CLI is as simple as unittesting a class.
+-   Testing a CLI is as simple as unittesting a class methods.

 Cliar's mission is to let the programmer focus on the business logic instead of building an interface for it.
-At the same time, Cliar doesn't want to stand in the programmer's way, so it provides means to customize the generated CLI.
+At the same time, Cliar doesn't want to stand in the programmer's way, so it provides the means to customize the generated CLI.

 ## Installation